How to Add Subtitles and Captions to a Video

 How to Add Captions or Subtitles to a Video

 Having captions is crucial to a great video.
-Whether you’re making tutorial videos or even your very own green screen marketing videos, it’s time to make captioning a key part of your video workflow.
+You might wonder how to add closed captions to a YouTube video, or to add captions in a video itself.
+Regardless, it’s time to make captioning a key part of your video workflow!

-While adding captions and subtitles goes a little beyond the basics of video creation, doing so has never been easier – these days you can even turn screenshots into videos in just a few clicks!
-Adding subtitles is also what will make a video stand out and ensure your audience gets the most out of your content.
+While adding captions and subtitles goes beyond the basics of video creation, doing so has never been easier.
+These days you can even turn screenshots into videos in just a few clicks!
+Captions and subtitles will also make a video stand out and ensure your audience gets the most out of your content.

-Whether you do it yourself before exporting, pay for a service, or use an auto-transcription tool, it’s super simple to make sure your audience has easy access to your great content!
+Whether you do it yourself before exporting, or use an auto-transcription tool, it’s super simple to make sure your audience has easy access to your great content!

 Download a free trial of Camtasia to seamlessly add subtitles to your video.